ml-jku/chef/index.md

 ## Combining multiple Hebbian learners

-As stated above, we apply the Hebbian learning rule to different layers of a deep neural network in parallel so as to perform learning on different levels of abstraction.
+As stated above, we apply the Hebbian learning rule to different layers of a deep neural network in parallel, and thus perform learning on different levels of abstraction.
 Each of these learners yields a (possibly different) prediction for the current few-shot task.
-We implement **representation fusion** by summing over these predictions in logit space.
+We implement **representation fusion** by summing over these predictions in the logit space.

 Let us consider $$L$$ different layers of a deep neural network.
 Let $$\mathbf{z}_i^{(\ell)}$$ be the activation of the $$\ell$$-th layer by